nfdi4plants/ARC-specification/ARC specification.md

 ### The validation_packages.yml file

 The `validation_packages.yml` specifies the validation packages that the branch containing the file will be validated against.
-Each branch of an ARC MAY contain 0 or 1 `validation_packages.yml` file.
+Each branch of an ARC MAY contain 0 or 1 `validation_packages.yml` files.
 If the file is present, it:
   - MUST be located in the `.arc` folder in the root of the ARC
   - MUST contain the `validation_packages` key which is a list of validation package names that the current branch will be validated against.